 True, you may receive less comments and likes by doing this but giving up some control for ease of use is enticing but ends up locking you in.
 Users might take an extra step or two to click, view and like something but those that do are from people really interested in a comment and not a drive-by liking by old high school acquaintances.

 Twitter does this best, linking and notifications, it has ended up being a great RSS alternate which for some reason RSS got stuck with just the tech-savvy.
 With Twitter, I can publish all my links at @mkaz and the people who want to subscribe will receive the updates.
 Most of my geeky non-family links get published on Twitter.

 Taking Back Control

 Now after taking back control, the majority of my content is being published on domains that I own.
 I did end up with a few sites but still half as many.
 My personal site mkaz.com, where I publish random posts and articles that tends to be lots of development and geeky stuff.
-I have a family site at kazmierczaks.com which is where I post family photos that I previously might have posted on Facebook, this is good too for Grandparents who aren’t on Facebook they can still see the kiddos.
+I have a private family site where I post family photos that I previously might have posted on Facebook, this is good too for Grandparents who aren’t on Facebook they can still see the kiddos.